 - Regulated utilities that pay out less than 80% of FCF.

-The commentary also encourages investors with inquiring minds to scrutinize the source of a company's cash, the caliber of corporate management, and the historical reliability of the firm's payouts.
+The article also encourages investors with inquiring minds to scrutinize the source of a company's cash, the caliber of its corporate management, and the historical reliability of the firm's payouts.

 The power of dividends

 Want a little assistance in your quest for dividend dynamos?
 You're in luck.
-Income Investor has established quite the track record, identifying more than 70 top-notch dividend payers that have what it takes to beat the market over the long haul.
-To date, the service's picks have outclassed the S&P's total return since the newsletter first opened for business, while beating up on the 500's yield as well.
+Income Investor has established a track record, having identified more than 80 top-notch dividend payers that have what it takes to beat the market over the long haul.
+The service's picks have outclassed the S&P's total return since inception four years ago, and they beat up on the 500's yield as well.

-With that in mind, I encourage you to take Income Investor for a risk-free spin by clicking .
-You'll have 30 days to explore the service -- including the Income Investor recommendations list and back-issue archives -- and you're under no obligation to subscribe, if you find it's not your cup of tea.
+With that in mind, I encourage you to take Income Investor for a risk-free spin by clicking right here.
+You'll have 30 days to explore the service, and you're under no obligation to subscribe if you find it's not your cup of tea.

-The plain facts show that dividend-paying stocks have outperformed in the past and that they have a good chance of doing so in the future.
+The plain facts show that dividend-paying stocks have outperformed in the past, and they have a good chance of doing so in the future.
 The secret, then, is this: Reinvest those dividends, and put the power of compounding to work in your portfolio.

-This article was originally published on Jan.
+This is adapted from a Shannon Zimmerman article originally published Jan.
 18, 2006.
 It has been updated.